findworkco/scripts/README.md

 - Install SOPS' dependencies as specified by https://github.com/mozilla/sops/tree/0494bc41911bc6e050ddd8a5da2bbb071a79a5b7#up-and-running-in-60-seconds
 - Install our consistent patched SOPS version
     - `pip install --upgrade sops==1.15`
-- Ask a coworker for the `find-work-scripts` PGP private key
+- Ask a coworker for the `findworkco/scripts` PGP private key
     - We assume you will receive it as `private.rsa`
     - For coworkers, see the Provisioning a new server section for dump commands
-- Install the `find-work-scripts` PGP private key to GPG
+- Install the `findworkco/scripts` PGP private key to GPG
     - `gpg --import private.rsa`
 - Edit the SOPS file
     - `bin/edit-secrets.sh`